gpedic/ex_shortuuid/README.md

 <!-- MDOC !-->

-hortUUID is a lightweight Elixir library that generates short and unique IDs for use in URLs.
+ShortUUID is a lightweight Elixir library that generates short and unique IDs for use in URLs.
 It provides a solution when you need IDs that are easy to use and understand for users.

 Instead of using long and complex UUIDs, ShortUUID converts them into shorter strings using a combination of lowercase and uppercase letters, as well as digits.
 It avoids using similar-looking characters such as 'l', '1', 'I', 'O', and '0'.